Annex-Engineering/Sherpa_Mini-Extruder/Toolheads/EdwardYeeks_Voron0/README.md

 - More ziptie points as well as small tweaks to make them less prone to breaking.

-Stock fan ducts are available and the CAD files for the toolhead has been included if you wish to tinker with it (feel free to add your .
+Stock fan ducts are available and the CAD files for the toolhead has been included if you wish to tinker with it (feel free to add your own features and logos).
 For the length of the bowden tube between the sherpa mini and the hotend, use the following lengths as a starting point:

 - V6 Threaded: **39mm**
 - Mosquito: **23mm**